Underground Authority: India's Got Talent – Khoj −2

 During the nationwide talent competition, the band covered A. R. Rahman's hits in their own style, which secured their position as one of the nine finalists in the show, earning them a huge fan following.
 During the competition, the band performed a song from the soundtrack of the Hindi action film Dabangg, which starred guest judge Salman Khan.

-The band received an overwhelming response from the Indian audience, winning the hearts of Indian celebrities, including Salman Khan, Sonali Bendre, Nikhil Chinapa, Ayushmann Khurrana and Kiron Kher.
+The band received an overwhelming response from the Indian audience, winning the hearts of Indian celebrities, including Salman Khan, Sonali Bendre, Nikhil Chinapa, Ayushmann Khurrana and Kirron Kher.
 Salman Khan requested them to remix the whole Dabangg soundtrack album, in their own unique style.
 After India's Got Talent, the band became known for twisting Bollywood retro songs and presenting them in their own style of music.

 During the television shoot for the auditions of India's Got Talent, in Kolkata, Nikhil Chinapa had liked their performance so much that he had instantly uploaded a status message on them on his account on the social networking site, Twitter.

 In all my years of listening to Indian bands, this was one group that gave me goosebumps!